FINDLAY, Ohio--(BUSINESS WIRE)--

 About Cooper Tire & Rubber Company

-Cooper Tire & Rubber Company (CTB) is the parent company of a global family of companies that specialize in the design, manufacture, marketing, and sales of passenger car and light truck tires.
-Cooper has joint ventures, affiliates and subsidiaries that also specialize in medium truck, motorcycle and racing tires.
-Cooper's headquarters is in Findlay, Ohio, with manufacturing, sales, distribution, technical and design facilities within its family of companies located in 11 countries around the world.
+Cooper Tire & Rubber Company (CTB) is the parent company of a global family of companies that specializes in the design, manufacture, marketing and sale of passenger car, light truck, medium truck, motorcycle and racing tires.
+Cooper's headquarters is in Findlay, Ohio, with manufacturing, sales, distribution, technical and design operations within its family of companies located in more than one dozen countries around the world.
 For more information on Cooper, visit www.coopertire.com, www.facebook.com/coopertire or www.twitter.com/coopertire.

 |Cooper Tire & Rubber Company|